cs50nestm/cs50labs/variables/README.md

 ## Now It's Your Turn!

-The program on the right is correct and will execute properly.
-But what if we want to allow different users to run it and use different ages each time?
+Though the program on the right is correct and will execute properly, it is not well designed.
+What if we want to allow different users to run it and use different ages each time?
 It's a lot of work to have to change each occurance of `17` to whatever age the user wants to use!

+(As well soon see, the code also contains "Magic Numbers" which will soon learn about in a future lab!)

 So your job is to edit the code provided, to use one or more variables, along with user input.

 Declare a new variable `age` as an int.
-Then use `get_int` with a prompt to ask the user to input a value.
+Then use `get_int()` with a prompt to ask the user to input a value.

 Now replace every occurance of `17` with `age`, so that the program uses the variable rather than the hardcoded number, for each calculation.